Take It Easy: Critical

 In 1972, Bud Scoppa wrote in Rolling Stone in his review of the Eagles' debut album that "Take it Easy" was "simply the best sounding rock single to come out so far this year.
 The first time through, you could tell it had everything: danceable rhythm, catchy, winding melody, intelligent, affirmative lyrics, a progressively powerful arrangement mixing electric guitar and banjo, and a crisp vocal, with vibrant four-part harmony at just the right moments for maximum dramatic effect."
 Cash Box felt it sounded somewhat like the Byrds and predicted that it would be a "sure and rapid-fire smash."

 On Allmusic.com, William Ruhlmann said that Browne wrote the song in 1971 while working on his debut album, and that "it encapsulated many of the usual themes of his work, touching on the road, women, love as salvation, and an ambivalent sense of fatalism."
 Discussing the specific lyrics, Ruhlmann goes on: "The opening verse was a joke.
 The narrator says he is running down the road with seven women on his mind.
 But this vision of promiscuity is quickly dispelled.
 Of the seven, four want to own him, two want to stone him, and one just wants to be his friend.
 The verse introduces the song's point, that, despite troubles, one should 'take it easy.'"
 Ruhlmann points out that Frey's added verse "lightened the song's mood considerably.
 Now, the narrator was standing on a corner in Winslow, Arizona, being eyed by a woman in a truck (flatbed Ford) who slowed down to give him the once-over.
 These unabashedly vain lines weren't exactly consistent with Browne's theme, but they made it sound like the singer really did want to take it easy."

-"Take It Easy" has retrospectively been regarded as one of the band's best songs.
+"Take It Easy" has retrospectively been regarded as one of the Eagles' best songs.
 In 2017, Billboard ranked the song number three on their list of the 15 greatest Eagles songs, and in 2019, Rolling Stone ranked the song number two on their list of the 40 greatest Eagles songs.

+Classic Rock History critic Brian Kachejian rated "Take It Easy" as Browne's 2nd greatest song, even though it is mostly associated with the Eagles.

 Commercial

 The song was released as the first single of the Eagles in May 1972, and entered the Billboard Hot 100 at No. 79 on the chart date of June 3, 1972.
 It stayed for 11 weeks on the chart that summer, peaked at No. 12 on the U.S. Billboard Hot 100 on July 22, 1972.
-It also peaked at No. 12 the same week on the Easy Listening chart (later known as Adult Contemporary), a chart it first entered at No. 40 on June 17, 1972.
+It also peaked at No. 12 the same week on the Easy listening chart (later known as Adult contemporary), a chart it first entered at No. 40 on June 17, 1972.